REI Co-op Flash Air 2

 Before the Flash Air, REI’s lightest two-person model was the Quarter Dome SL 2.
 This tent in many ways mirrors the Big Agnes Tiger Wall above with a semi-freestanding build, thin materials (15D on the floor and fly), and two side doors.
 As with the Tiger Wall, the Quarter Dome is a better ventilator, and its pole structure makes the tent feel more open than the Flash Air.
 But the SL can’t match it in weight, while not offering any more in the way of floor area.
 If you’re weighing the two REI tents, the Quarter Dome has a more familiar set-up process and better storage (both interior and vestibule), but the Flash Air wins out among ounce-counters.

-Moving into the cottage tent industry, the Tarptent Double Rainbow is arguably the Flash Air’s most direct competitor.
-Both tents cost $299, use non-freestanding constructions, and weigh about the same (the REI is lighter by 2 oz.).
-In addition, their hybrid single-wall constructions make them a little more prone to moisture build-up, although from our experiences, we’ve found the REI is a better ventilator.
-The Flash Air is also a more refined product in general: the materials have a higher-quality feel, and the Double Rainbow requires you to either seam seal it yourself or pay an additional $35.
+Moving more into the cottage tent industry, the Tarptent Double Rainbow arguably is the Flash Air’s most direct competitor.
+Both tents cost $299, use non-freestanding constructions, and weigh about the same (the REI is lighter by around 2 oz.).
+In addition, their hybrid single-wall constructions make them a little more prone to moisture build-up, although from our experiences, we’ve found the REI a better ventilator.
+The Flash Air also is a more refined product in general: the materials have a higher-quality feel, and the Double Rainbow requires you to either seam seal it yourself or pay an additional $35.
 Availability can also be a little hit-or-miss with the Tarptent, which is fairly typical among smaller outdoor brands.
 In the end, both are solid options, but the REI strikes us as the more complete product.